Rhodes Scholarship: Exclusion of women

 Before Parliament passed the 1975 Act, some universities protested against the exclusion of women by nominating female candidates, who were later disqualified at the state level of the American competition.
 In 1977, the first year women were eligible, 24 women (out of 72 total scholars) were selected worldwide, with 13 women and 19 men selected from the United States.
-Since then, the average female share of the scholarship in the United States had been around 35 percent.
+Since then, the average female share of the scholarship in the United States has been around 35 percent.

 In 2007, the Association of American Rhodes Scholars published a retrospective on the first 30 years of female recipients, many of whom individually recounted personal experiences as well as professional accomplishments.

-In his 2008 book Legacy: Cecil Rhodes, the Rhodes Trust and Rhodes Scholarship (Yale University Press), biographer and historian Philip Ziegler writes that "The advent of women does not seem notably to have affected the balance of Scholars among the various professions, though it has reduced the incidence of worldly success."
+In his 2008 book Legacy: Cecil Rhodes, the Rhodes Trust and Rhodes Scholarship published by Yale University Press, biographer and historian Philip Ziegler writes that "The advent of women does not seem notably to have affected the balance of Scholars among the various professions, though it has reduced the incidence of worldly success."
 Although it is true that female recipients have not become heads of state yet, they have succeeded in many other ways as described in the Rhodes Project.

 In South Africa, the will of Cecil Rhodes expressly allocated scholarships to four all-male private schools.
 In 1992, one of the four schools partnered with an all-girls school in order to allow female applicants.
 In 2012, the three remaining schools followed suit to allow women to apply.
-Today, four of the nine scholarships allocated to South Africa are open only to students and alumni of these schools and partner schools.
+Four of the nine scholarships allocated to South Africa are presently open only to students and alumni of these schools and partner schools.

-Exclusion of black Africans
+Exclusion of Black Africans

 Beginning in 1970, scholars began protesting against the fact that all Rhodes Scholars from southern Africa were white, with 120 Oxford dons and 80 of the 145 Rhodes Scholars in residence at the time signing a petition calling for non-white scholars to be elected in 1971.
 The case of South Africa was especially difficult to resolve, because in his will establishing the scholarships, unlike for other constituencies, Rhodes specifically allocated four scholarships to alumni of four white-only private secondary schools.
 According to Schaeper and Schaeper, the issue became "explosive" in the 1970s and 1980s as scholars argued that the scholarship be changed while the trustees argued they were powerless to change the will.
 Despite such protests, only in 1991 with the rise of the African National Congress did black South Africans begin to win the scholarships.

 Out of five thousand Rhodes Scholarships awarded between 1903 and 1990, about nine hundred went to students from Africa.